 Understanding the Four Stages of Diabetic Retinopathy

-Whenever our Kansas City eye care specialists deal with retinal conditions, we always put an emphasis on prevention, management, and patient education.
+Kansas City eye care specialists deal with retinal conditions, we always put an emphasis on prevention, management, and patient education.
 We hope to simultaneously prevent major vision loss while empowering patients to help manage their eyesight and general wellness.

 When it comes to diabetic retinopathy, it's important that we halt the progression of the condition so it does not progress beyond its early stages.
 We'd like to discuss the four stages of the condition and what treatments are available.